diego-codes/recipes/pastas/fetuccinne-alfredo.md

 - Freshly ground black pepper

 ## Instructions
-1. In a large pot, boil water with a good amount of salt.
+1. In a large pot, boil water with a good amount of salt (1 1/2 tbps).

 2. When the water is boiling, add (12 ounces) pasta and cook according to the instructions on the container.
 Cook for the lowest amount of time required.
-The pasta will finish cooking in the sauce laster.
+The pasta will finish cooking in the sauce later.

 3. Reserve 2 cups of the pasta cooking water when the pasta is almost done.

 4. Drain the pasta and set aside while the sauce is made.

-5. In a large skillet on medium low heat, pour 1 cup of the reseved pasta cooking water.
-Get it so a simmer.
+5. In a large skillet on medium low heat, pour 1 cup of the reserved pasta cooking water.
+Get it to a simmer.

 6. Actively whisk/mix the butter ½ to 1 tbsp at a time so the butter and the water emulsify (combine into homogenous liquid).
 Wait until the piece of butter is fully incorporated into the sauce before adding the next piece.